+- Residential demand in unincorporated areas with city residential plan designation and county rural zoning.
+These lands are not available to develop at urban densities until they annex.
+For this reason, this analysis did not assign new residential demand in County zoned areas.
+The capacity of these lands is estimated using McMinnville's overall average density.
+This method allows ECONorthwest to calculate overall land needs (surpluses and deficits) under the assumption that these lands will be "available" once annexed over during the planning period. - Needed densities.
+The capacity analysis assumes that new housing will develop at historical observed densities.
 The rationale and factual basis for the density assumptions is ORS 197.262(5), described in the previous section, "Factors Influencing the Needed Mix and Density Determination."
 In essence, population is growing, and households are increasingly housing insecure due to rising housing costs and increased competition from wealthier households migrating into the jurisdiction.
-A majority of new housing developed in McMinnville since 2000 has been single-family detached housing which is unaffordable to most households in the region.
+A majority of new housing developed in McMinnville, since 2000, was single-family detached housing which is unaffordable to most households in the region.
 In addition to these factors, as residents in McMinnville age, there will be more demand for smaller units for smaller households.
 McMinnville will need a larger share of single-family attached and multifamily housing than the community had in the past, which will result in higher densities.

-Exhibit 91.
+Exhibit 94.
 Estimate of residential capacity on unconstrained vacant and partially vacant buildable land, McMinnville UGB, 2019